End

 What is Homelessness Week?

 Homelessness Week is an annual campaign coordinated by Homelessness Australia, the national peak body for homelessness in Australia.
-It aims to drive awareness about homelessness, who it impacts and how we can work together to end homelessness for good in Australia.
-Their theme for Homelessness Week 2025 is Homelessness Action Now.
+It aims to build community support and government commitment to end homelessness in Australia.
+Their theme for Homelessness Week 2026 is Homelessness Action Now.

 Support provided by The Salvation Army to people experiencing homelessness